massage

 Insomnia can have a variety of causes.
 Often times it results from stress and anxiety.
 It can also be triggered by an irregular sleep schedule, too much caffeine, chronic pain, or jet lag.

-Massage helps relieve the tingling or burning sensation this syndrome causes.
+Massage helps relieve the tingling sensation this syndrome causes.
 You can even massage the symptoms away yourself using various massage techniques.
 Simply squeezing and releasing the calf muscle a few times will help relieve symptoms.

 Sleep apnea

 Sleep apnea is another one of the common sleep disorders.
 It occurs when you stop breathing during the night.
-This is characterized by shallow breathes and loud snoring with pauses between breathes that last 10 seconds or more.
+This is characterized by shallow breathes and loud snoring with pauses between breaths that last 10 seconds or more.
 If you have this condition, you wake up frequently during the night to breathe.
 Some symptoms of sleep apnea are long gaps in breathing, very loud snoring, gasping or choking and not feeling rested in the morning.

 This condition usually occurs because of some sort of obstruction in the air passage.